gigafied/minion/readme.md

 - this.__super() method support
 - Build tool for easy deployment (for browser-based applications)

-Minion does all this, all while sporting a tiny footprint of 3.9k (minified and gzipped).
+Minion is a micro-framework.
+Which means, Minion does all this, all while sporting a tiny footprint of 3.9k (minified and gzipped).

+#### Currently Supported:

+- Node.js
+- IE7+
+- Safari 3+
+- Opera 9.0+
+- Chrome
-Minion currently supports Node.js IE7+, Safari 3+, Opera 9.0+ and Chrome (other browsers probably work, but have not been thoroughly tested).
+- (Other browsers/platforms probably work, but have not been thoroughly tested).

 ####Some other cool little factoids: